 First off!
 Check out the lists mentioned below and grab all the things required for this recipe.
 You definitely don’t wanna miss anything out to make Gordon Ramsay’s recipe like a pro.
 But first, check out some other recipes from the Chef’s delight.

-What Equipment Will You Need For Gordon Ramsay’s Simple Marinara (Pasta Sauce)?
+What Equipment Will You Need To Make Gordon Ramsay’s Marinara Pasta Sauce?

 - Stockpot – Stockpot is best suited for liquids and its base is comparatively thinner.
 So, use a stockpot for this sauce.